CSCI-X050-A7/frontend/README.md

 # React + TypeScript + Vite

+## Quick Start

+- Install `Mode.js` and `pnpm`
+- Run `pnpm install` to install dependencies
+- Run `pnpm dev` to start the development server
+- Visit `http://localhost:5173` to see the app
+- The app will automatically reload if you change any of the source files
+- When you have changed the API in the backend and started the backend server, run `pnpm gen:api` to regenerate the API client

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: